 “Lullaby … what lullaby?”
 He questioned still clueless.

 It is torture!
 “I don’t know any lullabies.
 Ask villagers.
 They might know.
 I don’t know any except …”

 “Tell me na”

 “Tell me or I won’t ever talk to you again.”

-Logically speaking, that is what he should like to happen – it would be good riddance, he wanted to believe that.
-But the very idea made him tremble and he ended up telling her “lullabies of the stars” And now she will laugh at me!
+Logically speaking, that is what he should have liked to happen – it would be good riddance, he wanted to believe that.
+But the very idea gave him a shiver and he ended up telling her “lullabies of the stars” And now she will laugh at me!

 She didn’t.
 She asked half musingly, “I never knew stars can speak”